Taylor/Maclaurin Series & Power Series of ln(1+x)

 \[f^{(4)}(0) = 4! \cdot \frac{(-1)^{5}}{4} = 24 \cdot \frac{-1}{4} = -6\]

-You can verify this by differentiating \(\ln(1+x)\) four times the hard way – you’ll get the same answer!
+One may verify this by differentiating \(\ln(1+x)\) four times directly — the result is the same.

 Cheat Sheet